1 Overview

 The Southern Gateway is led by Chichester District Council (CDC), who have secured £5m Local Government funding to support the delivery of the Southern Gateway, which comprises land parcels predominantly under the control of CDC and WSCC to be progressed in line with the development aspirations of the Southern Gateway Masterplan for a diverse and vibrant Southern Gateway in Chichester.

-The Southern Gateway Masterplan was approved by CDC as supplementary planning guidance in 2017.
 The project offers a substantial mixed use regeneration opportunity in the heart of Chichester to transform an approximate 30 acre, largely brownfield area, into a lively and exciting new quarter of exceptional quality.
 The opportunity will contribute to delivery of the Chichester Vision themes of living, working and visiting and will provide:

 - up to 365 residential dwellings including affordable homes